kpalang/Facebook-Groupchat-Bot/README.md

     }
 }
 ```
-8. Now set up the bot to restart several times a day using Window's Task Scheduler.
+8. Now set up the bot to restart several times a day using Windows' Task Scheduler.
     * Create a batfile that will restart the application
     ```
     taskkill /F /IM FacebookMessenger.exe